pghalliday/ts-type-generator/README.md

 ts-node ./types/types/index.ts.mustache
 ```

 As it stands this will not create any types or type guards as none have been defined.
-However, it will create a `./types/trueType.test.ts` module and copy in some utility functions for use in generated type guards.
+However, it will create a `./types/lib` directory and copy in some utility libraries, etc.

 ### Adding types